 After the introductory sequence, the curriculum includes a wide variety of courses that cover the core elements of a traditional CS or IS topics including software engineering, system and network administration, algorithms, human–computer interactions, artificial intelligence, networking, computer architecture, operating systems, etc. The curriculum culminates in a two-semester senior design capstone in which students complete a non-trivial software or hardware engineering project in conjunction with a project sponsor.

-Our department at George Fox is a small, diverse, close-knit group of faculty, staff, and students who develop close relationships during their time together.
-The setting is ideal for students seeking a smaller, more intimate department where they can receive more personal attention and instruction, in alignment with the university's Be Known promise.
-Classes have small enrollments (typically 15 or less for upper-division courses) and are taught exclusively by department faculty who have broad experience in industrial and academic settings and remain active and current via consulting relationships with industry and through academic research.
+Our program at George Fox is a small, diverse, close-knit group of faculty, staff, and students who develop close relationships during their time together.
+The setting is ideal for students seeking a smaller, more intimate program where they can receive more personal attention and instruction, in alignment with the university's Be Known promise.
+Classes have small enrollments (typically 15 or less for upper-division courses) and are taught exclusively by program faculty who have broad experience in industrial and academic settings and remain active and current via consulting relationships with industry and through academic research.

 Our curriculum covers the core elements of a CS and IS education as put forth in Computing Curricula 2005, a set of recommendations published jointly by the Association for Computing Machinery (ACM), the Association for Information Systems (AIS), and the Computer Society of the Institute for Electrical and Electronic Engineers (IEEE-CS).
 We do not aspire to simply train students in the implementation and use of technology, but to broadly educate students in the disciplines of Computer Science and Information Systems.